getting lost

 and rather than draining the life

-out of you, these journeys made you
+out of you, these journeys have made

-self cursing the world and yourself for
+cursing the world and me for once again

-once again getting yourself lost, for once
+getting lost, for once again leaving my

-again leaving your safe space, the place
+safe space, the place wherein

-wherein eloquence and focus and
+eloquence and focus and

-engagement transpire with abun
+engagement transpire with

-dance, and with joy and ease,
+abundance, and with joy and ease,

-while you know that the trek
+while i know that the trek

 back will be long, arduous